Shaun Derry: Leeds United

-Back to Palace
+Return to Crystal Palace

 Further doubts about the midfielder's future at the Elland Road club arose when it was reported that Derry had declined Wise's offer to return and feature in the home tie against Oldham Athletic on New Year's Day 2008 with Leeds' missing midfielders due to injuries.
 It was later revealed that it was actually manager Neil Warnock who blocked Derry's return to Leeds rather than Derry himself.

 Shortly after his loan spell concluded, Derry made his move back to Palace a permanent one, signing for the club on a three-year deal. for £150,000.

 In his second season back at the club he was named club captain after the departure of former captain Mark Hudson to Charlton.
 He held the position for the next two seasons.

 In the 2009–10 season, Derry played every minute of every match for Crystal Palace.
 The season was an eventful one during which Palace were placed into administration, leading to the departure of Neil Warnock to Queens Park Rangers and a fight to avoid relegation to League One.
 This was finally achieved on the last day of the season, 2 May 2010 after an away 2–2 draw against Sheffield Wednesday.

 Queens Park Rangers

 Derry departed from Selhurst Park at the end of the season to reunite with Warnock at his new club Queens Park Rangers signing a two-year contract, on a free transfer, after his contract at Palace had expired.
 On 21 March 2012 Derry scored his first league goal for the club, and his only in the Premier League, in the 3–2 win over Liverpool.
 Derry, alongside his former Crystal Palace teammate Clint Hill, won much respect from QPR fans for his tireless work ethic and leadership on the pitch throughout the Championship title-winning season and the subsequent 2 years in the Premier League.
+Derry was told by his manager that his crosses reminded him of the great Spanish footballer, Xabi Alonso, with their precision, and power.

 On 21 January 2013, Derry signed a one-year contract extension with QPR, keeping him at the club until 2014.
 On 8 August 2013, Derry joined Millwall on a 28-day loan.

-Managerial career
+Coaching career

 Notts County

 Derry was appointed manager at Notts County on 6 November 2013.
 Despite looking destined for relegation, Derry secured Notts's League One status with six wins from the last nine games, a draw on last day of season kept County up by three points.
 He was sacked on 23 March 2015 with Notts County one place above the relegation positions in League One on goal difference and having won only three games in their previous 24 league matches.